Scalar positive immersions

 These considerations lead us to the following interesting open problem.

 \begin{quest} Let $M$ be a closed manifold admitting both a positive scalar curvature metric and an immersion $M \to \R^N$.
 Does $M$ admit a scalar positive immersion $M \to \R^{N+1}$? \end{quest}

-\begin{rem} The corresponding question for non-compact connected manifolds has an affirmative answer due to Gromov's $h$-principle.
-For more details see \pref{hprinc} below.
+\begin{rem} The corresponding question for non-compact connected manifolds has an affirmative answer due to Gromov's $h$-principle; see \pref{hprinc} below.
 In combination with \cite{Hirsch2}*{Theorem 4.7.}, this implies that a non-compact connected parallelizable manifold $M$ of dimension $n \geq 2$ admits a scalar positive immersion into $\R^{n+1}$, but clearly not into $\R^n$. \end{rem}

-The main ingredient for our proof of \tref{main} is the following extrinsic version of the surgery result proven independently by Gromov-Lawson \cite{gl} and Schoen-Yau \cites{SY}.
+The main ingredient of our proof of \tref{main} is the following extrinsic version of the surgery result proved independently by Gromov-Lawson \cite{gl} and Schoen-Yau \cites{SY}.